Code-Institute-Submissions/Tayo-bet-Fix-Tips_AugResub/README.md

 ### Users Goal

 * To help users make simple and normal repairs in their homes.
-* To allow users avoid the waiting long waiting times it takes to get technicians.
+* To allow users avoid the long waiting times it takes to get technicians.
-* Help users cut expenses by trying to make repairs through tips and images share by other users.
+* Help users cut expenses by trying to make repairs on their own through tips and images share by other users.
 * Give users the opportunity to share their own experience with repairs of their own too.

 ### Business Goals

-* To create a platform where by sharing repair ideas companies can advertise their house products and thereby generate income for the platform.
+* To create a platform where by sharing repair ideas companies can advertise their home domestic products and thereby generate income for the platform.

 * To create a platform to generate marketing database for relevant companies in marketing and research purposes.